Guidelines for evaluation for the PhD degree at the Faculty of Social Sciences, University of Bergen

 - Evaluation of the thesis’s strengths and weaknesses

 - Conclusion, i.e. whether the committee deems the thesis worthy of public defence.

 - Date and signatures.

-If the thesis has been submitted for the second time, or it has been submitted on the recommendation of smaller revisions from the committee, it should be mentioned initially.
+If the thesis has been submitted for the second time, or it has been submitted on the recommendation of revisions required from the committee, it should be mentioned initially.
 The committee should briefly state whether the candidate has taken note of the recommendations and then point out the changes that have been made in the thesis.

 The Committee's recommendation

 In the committee’s recommendation, an evaluation and weighing of the strengths and weaknesses of the thesis is made.
 This leads to a conclusion as to whether the committee finds the thesis worthy of public defence, or whether the committee recommends that the thesis cannot be approved for public defence.
 Dissent must be justified in the report.

 The Committee's assessment can lead to three possible recommendations: thesis approved for public defence, revisions required, and rejection.

 Thesis approved for public defence